jwoehr/ublu/README.md

 # ublu
 Ublu Midrange and Mainframe Life Cycle Extension Language<br>
 Copyright (c) 2015, Absolute Performance, Inc. http://www.absolute-performance.com<br>
-Copyright (c) 2016, Jack J. Woehr jwoehr@softwoehr.com http://www.softwoehr.com<br>
+Copyright (c) 2016, Jack J. Woehr http://www.softwoehr.com<br>
 All rights reserved.<br>
 See file LICENSE for license information.

-Ublu is an interpretive language for remote systems programming of midrange or mainframe host from a Java platform such as OpenBSD, Linux or Windows.
-It is already at version 1.0 and is being released as Open Source Software now under the BSD-2 license.
+Ublu is an interpretive language for remote systems programming of midrange or mainframe hosts from a Java platform such as Linux, Mac, OpenBSD or Windows.

+Ublu is already at version 1.0 and is being released as Open Source Software now under the BSD-2 license.

 Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.